 Flavorful yet sharply pungent, ajwain seeds are one of the traditional spices commonly featuring in Indian and Middle-Eastern cuisine.
 Botanically, they are the spicy seeds belonging to the family of Apiaceae (Umbelliferae), in the genus; Trachyspermum.
 Scientific name: Trachyspermum copticum.

 The Umbellifers are small flowering shrubs (same as the members of carrot or parsley family) which also include a broad category of herbs and spice plants such as parsley, dill, fennel, aniseed, and caraway.
 Some of the common names for ajwain seeds are ajowan seeds, carom seeds, etc.

 |Ajowan or carom seeds.
 Note for ovoid, light brown seeds.

 The Trachyspermum copticum (ajwain) is thought to have originated in the Asia minor or Persia regions, from where it spread to the Indian subcontinent.
 The plant is a small, cool season annual herb which grows up to two to three feet in height.
 It features tiny white-petaled flowers in umbels that eventually develop into small, oval-shaped seeds.
 The crop is ready for harvesting by the end of winter or early spring.

-Ajwain seeds are olive green to brown in color, have similarity in appearance to cumin or caraway seeds marked with vertical stripes on their outer surface.
+Ajwain seeds are olive green to brown in color, have similarity in appearance to cumin or caraway seeds, marked with vertical stripes on their outer surface.
 However, they can be easily distinguished from caraway and cumin by the elliptical shape and tiny size.
 Their flavor closely resembles that of thyme since they too comprise essential oil, thymol.

 Ajwain seeds contain health benefiting essential oils such as thymol, a monopterone derivative class of chemical compound which gives aromatic fragrances to seeds.
 Besides, they also compose of small amounts of other phytochemicals such as pinene, cymene, limonene, and terpinene.

 The active principles in the ajwain may help increase the digestive function of the intestinal tract through facilitating the release of gut juices (gastro-intestinal secretions).

 Thymol, the essential oil obtained from ajwain has local anesthetic, antibacterial, and antifungal properties.

 Likewise in caraway, ajowan seeds too are rich source of fiber, minerals, vitamins, and anti-oxidants.